codeaudit/SayKitSDK/Tutorials/Recipe App Part 1/SayKitTutorialOutline.md

 - Same as in Available Commands

-## Search for recipes (string request)
+## Search for Recipes (String Request)
+What if the app already knows that the user wants to perform a search, and just needs to prompt them for the search query?
+This sounds like a job for a `SAYStringRequest`!

-A `SAYStringRequest` can be used to ask the user for a string.
-Let's ask the user what recipe they would like to search for.
-In a full app, this could be triggered by a button tap, or it could be a followup request to our earlier Recipe Search Verbal Request in case the app was unable to understand a search query.
+A `SAYStringRequest` does what it sounds like: it asks the user for a string.
+We can cause the request to be presented a few different ways, including via a button tap or as a followup to a previous request (maybe our Search command from the previous example didn't hear a search query).

-For this example, we'll trigger the string request whenever the microphone button is tapped.
+For this example, we'll present the request when the microphone button is tapped.
 We start by overriding `SAYCommandBarController`'s delegate, and implementing the `SAYCommandBarDelegate` methods in `ViewController.m`.

     ```
     *Aside: Verbal Command Requests vs. Parameter Requests

     An app can request different spoken information from the user: commands or parameters.
 A command request can generally be thought as answering the question, "What would you like to do next?", while a parameter request can answer questions like "What would you like to search for?", "How many servings?", or "Are you sure you want to continue?".

     Command requests are defined by the class `SAYVerbalCommandRequest`.
-By default, when the microphone button of the `SAYCommandBarController` is tapped, a `SAYVerbalCommandRequest` is created and presented to the user, as seen in the previous examples.
+By default, when the microphone button of the `SAYCommandBarController` is tapped, a `SAYVerbalCommandRequest` is created and presented to the user.
+This was handled behind-the-scenes in the previous examples, though in the upcoming parameter requests we are responsible for the creation and presentation of the request.

     Parameter requests are subclasses of `SAYVoiceRequest`.
 SayKit comes with several already defined, including `SAYStringRequest`, `SAYSelectRequest`, `SAYNumericalRequest`, `SAYConfirmationRequest`, and `SAYPatternMatchRequest`.
 Custom parameter requests can be created by simply subclassing `SAYVoiceRequest` and overriding the `didActivate` and `willDeactivate` methods.
 See the example where we create a custom voice request (TODO: create and link this example)
     ```